 As you can see, these chemicals have profound effects on your physiology.
 How do you amplify the expression of said myokines?
-Intense physical exercise (and periodic fasting/ undereating, but more on that later).
+Through intense physical exercise (and periodic fasting/ undereating).

 Never Skip Leg Day

 Muscle mass has an intricate relationship with brain function.
 In this research study, leg strength was directly correlated with improved brain function in female twins.
 The stronger twins performed better on cognitive tests than their siblings.

 This is especially relevant for aging populations as muscle tissue has shown to have powerful cardio- and neuroprotective properties.
 Problem is, the average person loses 0.5% of lean mass per year after the age of 40, making muscle maintenance a top priority.

-“But I’m already stupid, why should I bother?”
+“But I’m already dumb, why should I bother?”

 And no, you don’t have to spend hours at the gym to reap the brain-boosting benefits of physical exercise.
 Shorter but more intense workouts may actually potentiate your body’s response to training.
 So keep your workouts short, sweet and brutally intense.